 Neighbors who spoke with 2 NEWS the area is typically quiet, but some people said they believe the incident is concerning.

 “You hate to see young people getting killed or any kind of violence or crimes where there’s being taped off and people are in critical condition, so I hate that this is happening once again,” said Antonette Bagley, who lives nearby.

 The man’s identity has not been released.
 As of late Thursday afternoon, he remains in critical condition at Miami Valley Hospital.

-2 NEWS is waiting on video from the Dayton Police Department of the incident.Grab the FREE WDTN News App for iPhone or Android.
+2 NEWS is waiting on video from the Dayton Police Department of the incident.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.